Inguinal Hernia Specialist in Phoenix, AZ

 - Laparoscopic Hernia Repair – This procedure is minimally invasive.
 During a laparoscopy, the surgeon will create several tiny incisions and operate using a small tube attached to a camera.
 Small tools will be used to repair the hernia.
 This option may reduce recovery time, but may not be available to those with large hernias or previous pelvic surgeries.

 Inguinal Hernia Repair in Chandler, AZ

-The surgical team at Agave Surgical performs hundreds of hernia repairs every year.
+The surgical team at Dignity Health Medical Group performs hundreds of hernia repairs every year.
 Request an appointment online or call us at 602-582-5233 to schedule an appointment in Chandler, just a short drive from Phoenix.